rickstaa/stable-learning-control/docs/algorithms/sac.rst

 Key Equations
 -------------

-To explain Soft Actor Critic, we first have to introduce the entropy-regularized reinforcement learning setting.
-In entropy-regularized RL, there are slightly-different equations for value functions.
+To explain Soft Actor Critic, we first have to introduce the entropy-regularised reinforcement learning setting.
+In entropy-regularised RL, there are slightly-different equations for value functions.

 Entropy-Regularized Reinforcement Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Entropy is a quantity which, roughly speaking, says how random a random variable is.
 If a coin is weighted so that it almost always comes up heads, it has low entropy; if it's evenly weighted and has a half chance of either outcome, it has high entropy.

 Let :math:`x` be a random variable with probability mass or density function :math:`P`.
 The entropy :math:`H` of :math:`x` is computed from its distribution :math:`P` according to